Titans Grip

 • AI video analysis with a 0–100 technique score and biomechanical breakdown.

-• "Professor Leo" AI coach chat trained on thousands of hours of elite grappling coaching.
+• "Professor Leo" AI coach chat trained on thousands of hours of elite grappling instruction.

-• Personalized training plans that adapt based on your video analysis results and competition countdown.
+• Personalized training plans that adapt based on your video results and competition countdown.

-• Integrated training log with volume tracking and progress analytics for strength and conditioning.
+• Integrated training log with volume tracking and progress analytics.

-• Sport-specific nutrition guidance and macro tracking tailored for weight class management.
+• Sport-specific nutrition guidance and macro tracking for weight class management.

-Pricing: Free tier with 2 video analyses per month.
+Pricing: Free tier includes 2 video analyses per month.
 Premium is $29.99/month or $287.99/year, unlocking unlimited analysis, full AI chat, and personalized plans.

-Best for: Any grappler—from hobbyist to pro—who wants objective, technical feedback on their live rolls and drills without needing a black belt on call 24/7.
+Best for: Any grappler — hobbyist to pro — who wants objective, technical feedback on their live rolls and drills without needing a black belt on call 24/7.

 Our verdict: Grappling AI wins because it closes the feedback loop.
-You don't just watch; you perform, get scored, and understand the "why" behind the score instantly.
-According to a 2025 study in the Journal of Strength and Conditioning Research, athletes who received immediate, video-based technical feedback improved skill acquisition rates by 34% compared to those who reviewed video alone.
+You perform, get scored, and understand the "why" behind the score instantly.
+A 2025 study in the Journal of Strength and Conditioning Research found that athletes who received immediate, video-based technical feedback improved skill acquisition rates by 34% compared to those who reviewed video alone.
 This app operationalizes that science for grappling.
-It’s the most complete tool for turning mat time into measurable progress.
+It's the most complete tool for turning mat time into measurable progress.

 Train Grappling with AI